ARJUN-K-2809/LoRa_Network/README.md

 4.1 AT Firmware (Pre-built LoRa firmware)
 Used to configure LoRa-E5 with AT commands (via serial)

-Set DevEUI, AppEUI, AppKey using a terminal or tool like Tera Term
+Set DevEUI, AppEUI, AppKey using a terminal or serial monitor

 4.2 User Firmware (STM32)
 Custom firmware written in C (STM32CubeIDE) or Arduino